naver/spring-jdbc-plus/README.md

 # Spring JDBC Plus [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/naver/spring-jdbc-plus)
-Spring JDBC SQL provides [Spring Data JDBC](https://github.com/spring-projects/spring-data-jdbc) based extension.
+Spring JDBC Plus provides [Spring Data JDBC](https://github.com/spring-projects/spring-data-jdbc) based extension.
 It provides necessary features when writing more complex SQL than the functions supported by `CrudRepository`.
 If you need to use Spring Data JDBC's Persistence features and SQL execution function in combination, `Spring JDBC Plus` may be an appropriate choice.